-Examples of traditional building forms and materials as a transition to existing single-family neighborhoods with similar character.
+Examples of traditional building forms and materials for transitioning to existing single-family neighborhoods.

-HDR-5 Porches located within 10 feet of a public sidewalk shall be elevated a minimum of two feet from the adjacent public sidewalk.
+HDR-4 Porches located within 10 feet of a public sidewalk shall be elevated a minimum of two feet from the adjacent public sidewalk.

 Porches located within 10 feet or a public sidewalk shall be elevated a minimum of 2 feet.